XanBelOr/Minecraft-Simple-Custom-Heal/README.md

 And that's it!
 The player will be healed by your specified amount.

 # Why?

-Custom amounts of healing for players isn't supported by default, so it must be done using other methods.
+Minecraft doesn’t natively support custom healing amounts for players, requiring alternative methods to achieve precise healing.

-This uses the tried and true trick of reducing the player's max health, giving instant_health, then setting it back.
+This library leverages a well-established technique: temporarily reducing the player’s max health, applying the Instant Health effect, and then restoring the original max health.

-This library is lightweight but still effective.
-Since the instant_health effect doesn't process at the same time as when functions are called, older methods had to wait until the next tick to remove the attribute modifier or it wouldn't work correctly.
+A key improvement over older methods is how it detects when the Instant Health effect is removed.
+Previously, systems relied on a next-tick delay to safely restore max health, which could occasionally cause minor issues.
+Instead, this approach uses an advancement-based trigger, allowing the entire process to complete within the same tick—eliminating the need for a ticking command and ensuring fully subtick-accurate healing.

-That could (albeit uncommonly) cause some minor issues.
-This one instead uses an advancment to detect exactly when the instant_health effect is removed, eliminating the need for a ticking command and allowing it to do everything completely subtick!
-(Within the same tick.)
+This makes the system lightweight, precise, and efficient.